2014's fast food atrocities

 Arriving at such a revelation, at such an age, and greeting it with the happy satisfaction that I did, requires a freedom that I had the privilege of taking for granted as a young person, though I know better now.
 Most of us circle back around to the models we were given in our formative years — not in terms of who we love, but how we love.
 It sounds stupid, but I am good at falling in love.
 That is, I do so with abandon, free of any reluctance born from shame.
 I feel entitled to love whomever I do, and as an adult, I have always fallen in love fully and frequently.
 Perhaps this is an innate human quality; I suspect so.
 But it is also a delicate, malleable impulse.
 We love as we have been loved, and as love has been shown to us.
 And I was loved with great abandon, and earnestly encouraged to love whomever my heart called for.
 And I know whom to thank for that.

 Melissa Febos is the author of the memoir, "Whip Smart."
-Read more about her at Melissafebos.com.More Melissa Febos.
+Follow her on Twitter at @melissafebos.More Melissa Febos.

 Every weeknight, Salon lets loose with Salon -- After Dark, our series of edgy and smart sex stories covering everything from porn to sex-themed art to the science of getting it on.
 Check back at around midnight ET (9 p.m.
 PT) Monday through Friday, for fresh new stories.
 For more information, click here.